HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

   )
 }}

-Another tool to better understand compression on your site is Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool, which enables you to run a series of audits against web pages.
-The [text compression audit](https://web.dev/uses-text-compression/) evaluates whether a site can benefit from additional text-based compression.
+Another tool to better understand compression on your site is Google's <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse">Lighthouse</a> tool, which enables you to run a series of audits against web pages.
+The <a hreflang="en" href="https://web.dev/uses-text-compression/">text compression audit</a> evaluates whether a site can benefit from additional text-based compression.
 It does this by attempting to compress resources and evaluate whether an object's size can be reduced by at least 10% and 1,400 bytes.
 Depending on the score, you may see a compression recommendation in the results, with a list of specific resources that could be compressed.

 Because the [HTTP Archive runs Lighthouse audits](./methodology#lighthouse) for each mobile page, we can aggregate the scores across all sites to learn how much opportunity there is to compress more content.
 Overall, 74% of websites are passing this audit, while almost 13% of websites have scored below a 40.
 This is a 11.5% improvement when compared to [last year's](../2019/compression#identifying-compression-opportunities) 62.5% of passing scores.